Guideline: Transition to retirement

 - research, publication.

-- In addition, ANU can offer a range of incentives to honorary appointees to recognize the invaluable resource that comes with the decades of experience in research, teaching and other scholarly pursuits, for example:
+- The University may offer a range of incentives to honorary appointees to recognise the invaluable resource that comes with the decades of experience in research, teaching and other scholarly pursuits, for example:

 - provision of infrastructure support (research equipment, administrative assistance);